northshady/RAVEN_Reproduction/README.md

 > transparent and to invite interested researchers to inspect it, identify
 > discrepancies, and reproduce the results together.

-## Reproduction status

-This repository is not affiliated with or endorsed by the paper authors.
-It must not be described as the authors' implementation.
-The paper reports approximately **1.511M parameters and 1.023G operations** for RAVEN, but some decoder dimensions, implementation details, and profiling conventions are not disclosed.
-The executable reconstruction in this repository has:

-- **1,427,460 trainable parameters**;
-- **1.125 GMAC** under the explicit analytical convention implemented in `raven_repro/models/raven_profile.py`;
-- the paper-described 16 independent RX fast-time SSMs, antenna mixer, chirp-wise SSM, 32 x 56 BEV projection, and separate detection and segmentation decoding paths.

-Run `python profile_model.py` to reproduce these numbers.
-Do not present the current parameter/MAC values as an exact official implementation; report both the paper values and the values measured from this code.

 ## Latest random-split reproduction result